5 Financial Habits To Kick Off Your New Year

 4: Meal Plan Once A Week

 Pick one day a week, and plan your meals for the following 7 days.
 Write your grocery list based on that meal plan (while in front of your pantry/refrigerator to make sure you don’t double up on items you already have).
 Start by planning dinners that leave you sufficient left-overs for lunch the next day.
-By building left overs into your plan, you’ll minimze the number of meals you actually have to prepare and cook.
+By building left overs into your plan, you’ll minimize the number of meals you actually have to prepare and cook.
 Try to pick meals that use similar ingredients throughout the week.
 IE: if you make one meal that requires sour cream, but you’ll only use half the container, try to plan a second meal that calls for the rest of it.
 You’ll save money, and waste less food.
 Not to mention you’ll eliminate the annoyance of constantly trying to figure out what’s for dinner.

 5: Read One Financial Book a Month